 My first book, Site Reading: Fiction, Art, Social Form, is available from Princeton University Press.
 Site Reading received the Erving Goffman Award for Outstanding Scholarship in the Ecology of Social Interaction from the Media Ecology Association.

-I am currently at work on two book projects: Art Novels: Fiction, Digital Media, and the Production of the Present (under contract with Princeton University Press) and, with designer Peter Mendelsund, The Book Cover: Art at the Edges of Literature (under contract with Ten Speed Press / Crown / Penguin Random House).
-Additional Details about these projects can be found here.
+I am currently at work on two book projects: Art Novels: Fiction, Digital Media, and the Production of the Present (under contract with Princeton University Press) and, with designer Peter Mendelsund, Art at the Edge of Literature: Covers, Jackets, and Book Design in the Twenty-First Century (under contract with Ten Speed Press / Crown / Penguin Random House).
+Additional details about these projects can be found here.
 A sample essay from The Book Cover is available here.

 I received my Ph.D. from the Department of English at the University of Chicago, where I was an Affiliated Fellow at the Franke Institute for the Humanities and a member of the Object Cultures Project.
 My scholarship has been generously supported by the Andrew W. Mellon Foundation, the Social Science Research Council, and the Huntington Library.